envtpl/envtpl/README.md

 What's the point?
 -----------------

 I use this script quite a lot in Docker images.
-Usually I'll have the CMD execute some file, like /bin/start_container, that sets up the runtime configuration for the container by inserting environment variables into config files before starting the main process.
-A redis example could look like this
+[Here](https://github.com/andreasjansson/docker-redis) is an example.

+In the CMD script I set up the runtime configuration using environment variables, e.g.

     #!/bin/bash
     # start_container